 The Tesla Cybertruck is also not in production yet, though management is aiming to start late this year, using a factory that will be built somewhere in the middle of the country.
 But Tesla does have 650,000 deposits from people who want to own one, and relish the idea of driving a truck that looks futuristic.

 I’m a big fan of competition within electric vehicle stocks because I think it makes everyone involved work harder, so I’m thrilled to see increasing numbers of entrants in the race to develop and manufacture a battery-powered pickup truck.

 And I’m a big fan of strong stocks, too.
 It was TSLA’s chart strength that led me to recommend the stock to my readers way back in 2011, when the Model S was still on the drawing board, so I’m keeping a close watch on NKLA and WKHS today, looking for an attractive entry point.

 As for TSLA, I continue to expect great progress on many fronts as the company leads the world’s transition to sustainable energy.

-Admittedly, it’s no longer early for the company (everyone knows its name), but the chart is still strong, hitting new highs this week as the company finished the second quarter with a burst of productivity, so you can’t say this run is over.
-Of the three, it’s still clearly the best electric vehicle stock to buy today.
+Admittedly, it’s no longer early for the company (everyone knows its name), and there’s been a lot of selling of late after a huge run.
+But of the three, it’s still clearly the best electric vehicle stock to buy today.